pandallel/quilt/memory-bank/progress.md

 ## What's Left to Build (Immediate Milestones)

-- Swatching Actor implementation (Milestone 8+).
+- Swatching processing logic (Milestone 9).
+- Swatch repository (Milestone 10).
+- Query capabilities (Milestone 11).
 - Reconciliation Actor (Milestone 12).
 - Persistence for events and repositories (Milestone 13).
 - Advanced features (scaling, enhanced cutting, search, UI, etc.).

 ## Current Status

-- Core pipeline (Discovery -> Cutting) is fully functional with both in-memory and SQLite options for both material and cuts repositories.
+- Core pipeline (Discovery -> Cutting -> Swatching) is established with correct event flow.
+- Both in-memory and SQLite options for material and cuts repositories are available.
-- Basic text cutting is implemented.
+- Basic text cutting is implemented and working.
 - Material and cut timestamps are properly managed.
-- SQLite implementation is complete with proper foreign key constraints and transaction handling.
+- Swatching actor is receiving events from the cutting stage.
+- The next step is to implement actual swatch creation from cuts.

 ## Known Issues

 - No major issues at this time.
-SQLite implementation is fully functional for both repositories.
+All milestones up to M8 have been successfully completed.